 Press the F10 key in Neutral; the locomotive will verbally report its currently enabled long or short DCC address followed by its consist ID (if it has one), followed by its Shut Down state, if any (Disconnect, Standby or Shut Down).

-Press the F10 key in Forward or Reverse; the locomotive will verbally report the locomotive's speed in scale miles per hour (smph) or in scale kilometers per hour (skph)31.
+Press the F10 key when moving; the locomotive will verbally report the locomotive's speed in scale miles per hour (smph) or in scale kilometers per hour (skph).